install.packages("TileMaker") ## soon!

 summarize(price = mean(price)) %>%

-tile_matrix(data = ., values = price, txt = cut, target = 4500, roundVal = 0, cols = 5)
+tile_matrix(data = ., values = price, txt = cut, target = 4500, roundVal = 0, cols = 5)former version?

 What if we had former diamond prices for the above tileset?
 Well, we

-argument to quickly show if there’s an
+could use the former argument to quickly show if there’s an

 increase or a decrease: